vJourneyman/lakgraph/content/GM Rob Blake speaks to the media before the 2022-23 Regular Season.md

 he wants to make uh you know probably from the red line in

-> oh last season
+> Q:  last season
-you've got uh show any new dimension to his game is there any sense in your Roundup was that a fluke or is that the beginning of something new I mean how do you judge that how do you look at that um well I I see progress in those guys games I'll speak I guess first on campy he's been in the organization for a long time we saw glimpses of that you know at the times they they may have been 10 or 15
+you've got career highs from Kempe you had Danault show a new dimension to his game is there any sense in your Roundup was that a fluke or is that the beginning of something new I mean how do you judge that how do you look at that
+>
+> A: um well I I
+see progress in those guys games I'll speak I guess first on Kempe he's been in the organization for a long time we saw glimpses of that you know at the times they they may have been 10 or 15